Bedrock Design System

 SelectPermalink to: Select

-Props extend from the HTML select element(external link), with the omission of className, style, aria-labelledby and aria-label.
+Props extend from HTML Select Element(external link), with the omission of className, style, aria-labelledby and aria-label

 NameTypeDescriptionDefaultRequired